MSt in Creative Writing Tutor Profiles

 Alice Jolly, MA

 Alice Jolly graduated from Oxford University with an MA in Modern History in 1989.
 She has published two novels (What the Eye Doesn’t See and If Only You Knew) with Simon and Schuster.
-Her plays include Love Match and Before The Fire Burns Out both of which were funded by The Arts Council and performed at the Cheltenham Everyman and the Cheltenham Festival of Literature.
+Her plays include Love Match and Before The Fire Burns Out, both of which were funded by The Arts Council and performed at the Cheltenham Everyman and the Cheltenham Festival of Literature.
 Her monologue A Blue Bonnet for Samuel has been performed at the Tristan Bates Theatre and at The Space, both in London.
-She published a memoir, Dead Babies And Seaside Towns with Unbound in July 2014 and her new novel, Between The Regions of Kindness will also be published by Unbound in 2017.
-Alice won the 2014 V. S. Pritchett Memorial Prize awarded by The Royal Society of Literature.
+Alice won the V. S. Pritchett Memorial Prize awarded by The Royal Society of Literature in 2014.
+She published a memoir, Dead Babies And Seaside Towns, with Unbound in July 2014 which won the Pen / Ackerley Award in 2015.
+Her new novel, Between The Regions of Kindness, will be published by Unbound in 2017.

 Ms Marti Leimbach

-Marti Leimbach is the author of several novels including Age Of Consent, published in July 2016 by Penguin Random House (USA) and Fourth Estate (UK).
+Marti Leimbach is the author of several novels including Age Of Consent, published in July 2016 by Penguin Random House (USA) and Fourth Estate (UK), with the paperback available in 2017.
 Her international bestseller, Dying Young, was translated into over fifteen languages and made into a major motion picture starring Julia Roberts.
 Her novel, Daniel Isn’t Talking, was also widely translated and a Waterstones summer read bestseller.
 Other novels include The Man From Saigon, Love and Houses, Sun Dial Street and Falling Backwards.
 Born in Washington DC, Marti graduated from Harvard and Radcliffe Colleges and was a Regent’s Fellow in the Creative Writing Program at the University of California, Irvine.
-Marti was shortlisted in the category of Innovation in Teaching in the Department for Continuing Education as part of the Oxford University Student Union Teaching Awards, and has a popular blog, The Writer’s Economy, at www.martileimbach.com.
+Marti was shortlisted in the category of Innovation in Teaching in the Department for Continuing Education as part of the Oxford University Student Union Teaching Awards.

 Jenny Lewis, MA, MPhil